Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 Create Drainage Holes

 Use a drill or knife to poke 3-4 holes in the bottom and sides (about ¼ to ½ inch up).
 This prevents water from pooling and causing rot.
-Pro tip: Freeze the container with water inside before drilling.
+Freeze the container with water inside before drilling.
 It keeps the plastic from collapsing under pressure.

 Cut a Hinged Lid